 Men’s jackets and sweaters are sold in almost all clothes shops in Hanoi and Bac Ninh.
 There was really a need to buy a new one so I made sure to visit as many shops as possible and find the best deal.

-One of the key spots that I visited during my first visit was the lone Catholic Church in Bac Ninh.
+One of the sights that I loved about Bac Ninh was the lone Catholic church.

 The church and the church grounds served as my refuge every time I felt like bawling my eyes out due to home-sickness.